technicat/fedicat/iosapps.md

 On the [App Store](https://apps.apple.com/us/app/mona-for-mastodon/id1659154653).
 Subscription required for more than browsing.

+Features: communities browser allows viewing local and federated feeds on other instances

 ## [Radiant](https://radiant.social/) by [@jknlsn@hachyderm.io](https://hachyderm.io/@jknlsn)

 Free on the [App Store](https://apps.apple.com/app/id6444323022) with subscription for push notifications and multiple accounts.